luc-tielen/souffle-haskell/README.md

 ## Motivating example

-Let's first write a datalog program that can check if 1 point is reachable from another:
+Let's first write a datalog program that can check if one point is reachable from another:

 ```prolog